Heart rehabilitation program in Manchester, New Hampshire

 • High blood pressure

 Since 2001, our cardiovascular rehabilitation program has been certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
-Through this three-year certification, we are recognized as leaders in the field of cardiovascular and pulmonary rehabilitation, providing you with the most advanced practices available.
+Through this three-year certification, we are recognized as leaders in the cardiovascular and pulmonary rehabilitation field, providing the most advanced practices available.

 Diagnosis, treatments and resources

-Our cardiac rehabilitation program can help strengthen your heart after you have had surgery, a heart attack or a coronary intervention.
+Our cardiac rehabilitation program can help strengthen your heart after a surgery, heart attack or coronary intervention.
 Our three-part program aims to provide you with the support you need to make healthy life choices, strengthen your heart and return to the daily activities you enjoy.

-While you are receiving heart care, such as surgery, you may choose to participate in our comprehensive educational program, which includes information on:
+While you are receiving heart care, you may choose to participate in our comprehensive educational program, which includes information on:

 • Anatomy and physiology of the heart